OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 Virtual Networks can be further refined with the inclusion of different Address Ranges.
 This refinement can be done at import time, defining the size of the network one of the following supported Address Ranges:

 - IPv4: Need to define at least starting IP address.
 MAC address can be defined as well
-- IPv6: Can optionally define starting MAC address, GLOBAL PREFIX and ULA PREFIX
+- IPv6: Can optionally define starting MAC address, GLOBAL PREFIX, and ULA PREFIX
 - Ethernet: Does not manage IP addresses but rather MAC addresses.
 If a starting MAC is not provided, OpenNebula will generate one.

 .. _import_vm_templates: